lucasnathaniel/K4L1_me/_posts/2020-03-30-discord-hidden-information.md

 ---
-title: Accessing Discord hidden information
+title: FireShell CTF 2020 - Against the Perfect discord Inquisitor 1 and 2
 layout: post
-date: '2020-03-30 00:15:00'
+date: '2020-03-30 10:20:00'
-description: Discord FireShellCTF Misc Writeup
+description: Writeup of Against the Perfect discord Inquisitor 1 and 2
 tags:
 - ctf
 - writeup
 - misc
-- infosec
-- fireshellctf
-- discord
-- api
+author: k4l1
 ---

 Hi everyone!
 C:

-Discord is one of mosts used comunication software in the world that is supported on multiple plataforms.
+Discord is one of mosts used communication software in the world that is supported on multiple platforms.
 There you can create servers, channels, and a lot of things like create bots.
 You can use this application via web/client or API.

-Some informations shouldn't be seen for any user on any plataform, but you can see with API or edited client, like `hidden channels`.
-On FireShellCTF2020 i made two challenges that you need to manage these things and get the flag.
+Some informations you can just see with API or edited client, like `hidden channels`.
+On FireShell CTF 2020 I made two challenges that you need to manage these things and get the flag.

 ## MISC Challenges - Against the Perfect discord Inquisitor 1 & 2